SocialPulse: On-Device Detection of Social Interactions in Naturalistic Settings Using Smartwatch Sensing: On-Device Implementation of the Social Interaction Detection System

-Within at most two minutes after an interaction ended, the system issued a notification (Figure~\ref{fig:feedback_to_auto_detection}) asking participants whether an interaction had occurred within a given time window.
+Within at most two minutes after an interaction ended, the system issued a notification (Figure~\ref{fig:high_level_overview}) asking participants whether an interaction had occurred within a given time window.
 Participants could respond \emph{Yes}, \emph{No}, or \emph{Maybe}.
 The \emph{Maybe} option was included to account for cases in which participants were uncertain or had difficulty recalling details when responding after a delay.

-Depending on the initial response, participants were presented with follow-up questions.
 If the response was \emph{Yes} or \emph{Maybe}, participants reported the number of people involved, the interaction mode (e.g., in-person or virtual), and an interaction rating.
 An additional “?” option was provided for both the number of people involved and the interaction rating to accommodate cases in which participants could not report these values precisely.
 If the response was \emph{No}, participants indicated whether the detected start or end time was incorrect or whether no interaction had occurred.
 In such cases, participants also reported whether device-generated speech was present and whether people nearby were talking, enabling us to better understand potential sources of system errors in real-world settings.

-Importantly, participants answered the same number of follow-up questions regardless of their initial response (\emph{Yes}, \emph{No}, or \emph{Maybe}).
+Importantly, participants answered the same number of follow-up questions regardless of their initial response.
 This design choice was intended to reduce response bias, as requiring fewer questions for a particular option could incentivize its selection, particularly during busy or cognitively demanding moments.